 Yet women remain underrepresented in leadership roles.
 And the numbers suggest that it makes financial sense to prioritize workplace diversity.
 “Greater diversity in the workforce leads to diversity of thought and avoids groupthink,” says Julie Page, Chief Executive Officer, Aon U.K. Ltd. “Diversity drives greater business performance across a number of metrics.”

-Cary Grace, CEO, Retirement & Investments at Aon, emphasizes the opportunity: “Women make tremendous contributions every day in our business, civic and personal lives.
+Lori Goltermann, CEO, U.S. Commercial Risk and Health Solutions at Aon, emphasizes the opportunity: “Women make tremendous contributions every day in our business, civic and personal lives.
 We have made a lot of progress over the past decade, but there is much more we can be doing to create a truly diverse and inclusive workplace that we can all benefit from.”

 What should leaders — both male and female — do to remove the obstacles of advancement?